Introduction to Scrum Basics

 4. Review of the Sprint

-- A proper illustration of the work process with an explanation of the features of the product.
+- A proper illustration of the work process with an explanation of the product’s features.

-- A feedback of the product that allows us to know the lacuna in the deliverable which can be worked upon.
+- Feedback on the product lets us know the lacuna in the deliverable, which can be worked upon.

-- A meeting is called upon by the scrum master that is attended by the teams involved and all the stakeholders to discuss the product developed, and the work process followed.
+- The Scrum master calls for a meeting in which the teams involved and all the stakeholders attend to discuss the developed product and the work process followed.

 5. Retrospective Scrum analysis

-- The team review and enquire on what went well in terms of collaboration, planning, process, and tools.
+- The team reviewed and enquired about what went well regarding collaboration, planning, process, and tools.

-- They find out the lacuna and help improve the process and the competence of the team members involved.
+- They find the lacuna and help improve the process and the team members’ competence.

-- They plan and take a firm stance on how to proceed from one sprint to another.
+- They plan and take a firm stance on proceeding from one sprint to another.

 The three questions every team member needs to answer: